iterative/dvc.org/content/docs/tutorials/get-started/index.md

 # Get Started with DVC!

-Data Version Control is a data version control, data pipelining, and experiment management command-line tool built on top of existing engineering toolset ans practices, particularly Git.
+Data Version Control is a data version control, data pipelining, and experiment management command-line tool built on top of existing engineering toolsets and practices, particularly Git.
 In this guide we will show the basic features of DVC step by step.